lucaxbandini/VisageGuard/README.md

 In the PyCharm project, use "pip install cmake", then "pip install dlib"

-View this [article](https://medium.com/analytics-vidhya/how-to-install-dlib-library-for-python-in-windows-10-57348ba1117f)if you have any other issues.
+View this [article](https://medium.com/analytics-vidhya/how-to-install-dlib-library-for-python-in-windows-10-57348ba1117f) if you have any other issues.

 ## Setting up the PyCharm project